ni/nimble/packages/nimble-components/docs/css-guidelines.md

 ## Stick to enumerated values for `z-index`

 To avoid an unnecessary proliferation of `z-index` values (which make the code more difficult to reason about), we define a `ZIndexLevels` enum with a fixed set of values to choose from.
 If possible, use one of the existing values.
 If you instead need to establish a new stacking position relative to the existing values, create a new enum value to use.
-When possible, pick a value that is a power of 10.